 There are two things you don't have to do: throw those old jeans out or spend a ton of money on a new shoulder bag.
-It's surprisingly easy to create your own messenger bag that goes with almost anything from those jeans you'll never wear again.
+Messenger bags go with almost anything, and it's easy to create your own from those jeans you'll never wear again.

 Before you get started, wash the jeans as best you can.

 The pair I used had been worn for landscaping for a couple of years before they finally gave up, so they have all sorts of "character" that can't be removed, short of bleaching.
 The nice thing about making a bag out of jeans is that you can care for it much the same way as you did while you still wore the garment.